Home » Dessert Recipes » Homemade Peach Pie Filling

 Ingredients

-• 1 tablespoon of butter
+• 1 Tablespoon butter

-• ½ cup of granulated sugar
+• ½ cup granulated sugar

-• ½ cup of light brown sugar packed
+• ½ cup light brown sugar, packed

-• 1 teaspoon of ground cinnamon
+• 1 teaspoon ground cinnamon

-• teaspoon of salt
+• teaspoon salt

 Instructions

 • Melt the butter in a medium pot over medium heat.
+Add vanilla extract and cornstarch and whisk.

 • Let the sugar melt down for 5 minutes, stirring.

-• As you stir then add the peaches.
+• Then add the peaches.

 • Remove the pan from the heat and bake in a crust or let it cool completely before storing in an airtight container in the refrigerator for up to 5 days.